 Church and the Workers

 Long ago, bus conductors collected fares after people had boarded.
 For three months in the long hot summer of 1976, I was one, as part of my graduate training scheme in the passenger transport industry.
 Some Sundays, I would be booked on as a “spare”.
-After an hour or so waiting at the garage, if I wasn’t needed, I would be sent home.
+If I wasn’t needed, after an hour or so waiting at the garage, I would be sent home.
 This meant being able to attend the morning service at my church, but only if I went there directly, without changing from my uniform.

 The reactions of the congregation were interesting.
 Some knew me and would chat as we always had done.
 Others, especially visitors, were cautious and ignored me.
 It was a prestigious central London church, made up of people who took taxis rather than buses or the tube.